Frequently Asked Questions...

 Orders can be made online (click on the “Shop” button).
 Use the filters on the left side of the screen to narrow down your list of plants to those which might work for your particular site.
 You will need to set up an account to make an order.

 You will get an email confirmation of your order, and another of your pick-up location and date.
 It is possible that the pick-up confirmation email may go to your spam folder.
-It is important to keep this email, as it is the only record of your pick-up date/location, and it has important instructions for what to expect at each location.
+It is important to keep this email, as it is the only record of your pick-up date, and it contains important instructions.
 There will not always be someone around to help you, so you need to know what to do upon arrival!

 You pay for your order when you come to get your plants.
 We prefer cash or checks.
 If paying with cash, please put it in an envelope with your name and/or order number on it.